dtuite/name_checker/README.md

 ## Running the Specs

-You will need to add a RoboWhois Api Key to `spec/spec_helper.rb` to be able to run the specs.
+You will need to add a RoboWhois Api Key to `spec/spec_helper.rb` to be able to run all of the specs.
 Set it up like this:

     # Add your robo whois api key here:
     ROBO_WHOIS_API_KEY = 'YOUR_KEY'

+You can still run the specs without an API key.
+However, all specs related to the RoboWhoisChecker will fail.